Raimundoivy/CarPricePredictionUsingLinearRegression/README.md

 ## Description

 This project focuses on predicting the Manufacturer's Suggested Retail Price (MSRP) of cars using a linear regression model.
 The analysis includes data exploration, preprocessing, feature engineering, model training, and evaluation.
-The original Jupyter Notebook has been converted to a Python script (`car_prediction.py`).

 ## Installation

 This project requires the following Python libraries: